 Urgent care centers can effectively manage several dermatological issues.
 Some of the most common conditions treated include:

-• Rashes: Allergic reactions, contact dermatitis, and other types of rashes can often be diagnosed and treated at urgent care.
+Skin rashes: Allergic reactions, contact dermatitis, hives, and other rashes can often be diagnosed and treated at urgent care — including prescription-strength antihistamines or topical steroids when needed.

-• Skin Infections: Conditions like cellulitis or abscesses may require immediate care, and urgent care facilities can provide the necessary treatment.
+Skin infections: Conditions like cellulitis, impetigo, or abscesses may require immediate care, and urgent care facilities can prescribe antibiotics and provide wound care.

 While these conditions are generally manageable, more complex dermatological issues may require specialized care.
 For example, patients experiencing severe allergic reactions may need to be monitored for anaphylaxis, which is beyond the typical urgent care scope.
 Additionally, urgent care centers often provide education on skin care and prevention strategies, helping patients understand how to manage their conditions effectively and avoid future incidents.